muppin/mastering-DevOps/Kubernetes/Interview _questions.md

 By considering these details, you can deploy and manage DaemonSets effectively in your Kubernetes cluster, ensuring that the desired Pods are running on all or specific nodes as required.

+**Difference between service and virtual service in k8s?**
+In Kubernetes, both Services and Virtual Services are used to manage network traffic to applications, but they serve different purposes and are associated with different Kubernetes components.

+1. **Service:**
+   - A Service in Kubernetes is an abstraction that defines a logical set of Pods and a policy by which to access them.
+It provides a stable endpoint (IP address and port) for accessing a group of Pods that provide the same service.
+   - Services can be of different types:
+     - ClusterIP: Exposes the Service on an internal IP in the cluster, accessible only from within the cluster.
+     - NodePort: Exposes the Service on a specific port on each node's IP address.
+The Service is accessible externally using the Node's IP address and the allocated port.
+     - LoadBalancer: Creates an external load balancer in the cloud provider's network, and the Service is accessible externally through the load balancer's IP address.
+     - ExternalName: Maps the Service to the contents of the externalName field (e.g., DNS name).

+2. **Virtual Service (Istio):**
+   - Virtual Service is a concept specific to Istio, an open-source service mesh platform for Kubernetes.
+It is used to control the routing of traffic to services within the Istio service mesh.
+   - Virtual Services in Istio allow you to define routing rules and traffic management policies for HTTP, gRPC, and TCP traffic.
+These rules can include traffic splitting, traffic shifting, retries, timeouts, fault injection, and more.
+   - Virtual Services work in conjunction with other Istio resources like DestinationRules and Gateways to enable advanced traffic management, security, and observability features in a microservices architecture.

+In summary, while both Services and Virtual Services in Kubernetes are used for managing network traffic, Services are a core Kubernetes resource for exposing and accessing applications running in the cluster, whereas Virtual Services are specific to Istio and provide advanced traffic management capabilities within an Istio service mesh.